scrapy/scurl/README.md

 ### Canonicalize urls
 The speed of `canonicalize_url` from [scrapy/w3lib](https://github.com/scrapy/w3lib)
-compared to the speed of `canonicalize_url` from Scurl (this is measured by running the test with all the urls can be extracted from `site.tar.gz`, which can also be found in this project dir):
+compared to the speed of `canonicalize_url` from Scurl (this is measured by running `canonicalize_url` with the urls from the file `chromiumUrls.txt`, which can also be found in this project):

 This measures the speed of both functions.
 The test can be found in `canonicalize_test.py` file.